GennadyGS/CubeSharp/CubeSharp.md

     IndexDefinition.Create("B", "Customer B"));
 ```

-There are shortcuts for creating default index in existing dimension in form of `DimensionDefinition`'s extension methods `.WithLeadingDefaultIndex(...)` and `.WithTrailingDefaultIndex(...)`, which create new instance of `DimensionDefinition` with default index and nest all existing indexes as its children:
+There are shortcuts for creating a default index in an existing dimension: `.WithLeadingDefaultIndex(...)` and `.WithTrailingDefaultIndex(...)`, which create a new `DimensionDefinition` with the default index and nest all existing indexes as its children:

 ```csharp
 // Order of indexes: